xiigroup/Unified-Messaging/README.md

 ```

 ## Sample json response
-The following response you receive after send a message using the above sample, please save the **id** and **transaction_id** for later quering important is the message cannot be sent instant.
+The following response you receive after send a message using the above sample, please save the **id** and **tid** for later quering important is the message cannot be sent instant.

 ```json
 {